Files / Emerging technologies

 2. Encouraging Innovation and Implementing Safety Guardrails

-3. The Broader Policy Landscape and California's Potential Impact
+3. Broader Policy Landscape and California's Potential Impact

-4. Grounding AI Policy in Evidence and Experience: Understanding the Broader Context
+4. Building AI Policy on Evidence and Experience: Understanding the Broader Context

 5. Transparency